 All losing bets are cleared away, while the winners are paid out.
 When the dolly is lifted, players can commence betting for the next spin.

-Inside Bets
+Inside Bets in roulette

-Inside bets are placed on the part of the table/board layout where all the available numbers are arranged in a grid.
+Inside bets are placed on the part of the roulette table/board layout where all the available numbers are arranged in a grid.

 There are several different types of inside bets, ranging from betting on one number up to a group of six numbers, and each type offers different odds, and thus different payouts, based on the probability of those combinations coming up trumps.